• Skip to primary navigation

 Stir well.

-Dirty pour paint cup
+Dirty pour paint cup with several layers of paint.

 Now you are ready for your dirty pour.
-Start pouring your prepared paints into one larger cup one on top of the other.
+Start pouring your prepared paints into one larger cup, one on top of the other.
 Again, this is a matter of choice.
 You can pour each one completely or just a small amount.
 I ended up using some of each and kept some for a second pour.

-Dirty pour cup flipped onto board
+Dirty pour cup flipped onto board.

 Next, use one hand to hold the tray as you flip the cup upside down.

-Then slowly lift the cup up allowing the paint to pour onto the surface.
+Then slowly lift the cup up, allowing the paint to pour onto the surface.

-Initial pour with acrylic pour paints
+Initial pour with acrylic pour paints onto a white wooden round.

-Now you can tip the tray back and forth allowing the paint to run over the wood to cover.
+Now you can tip the tray back and forth, allowing the paint to run over the wood to cover.

-Acrylic pour painting on wood
+Acrylic pour painting on wood with shades of blues and green paint.

 Add a second pour if needed.
 The teal color on the right came from a second pour.
-Then I ended up using white on the outer edges to give the piece some white space which I really liked.
+Then I ended up using white on the outer edges to give the piece some white space, which I really liked.

 After that, it was a free-for-all where I dripped a little here and there of the leftover paint to create this beauty.

-Edge of wood tray with acrylic pour paints
+Edge of wood tray with acrylic pour paints.

 Make sure to cover the edges and use your fingers to dab off the extra and dab on the empty spots.